Tracing your Family History Online

 Tracing your Family History at home with …

 Ancestry Library Edition, this can be accessed at your local library, but you can access Ancestry for free, from home.
 Find My Past is only available when you visit your local library.

 Ancestry will allow you online access from home.
 Through this database you can search and view thousands of family records such as census, military records, births, marriages and deaths.
 You need to go through the portal in the library catalogue, logging in using your library card number and password.
 Then click on the link to Ancestry on your account summary page.

 We have subscriptions to a couple of sites that provide access to historical newspapers.
-They are accessible via the Online Reference Resources page all you need is your library card.
+They are accessible via the Research and Business Tools page all you need is your library card.

 - 19th Century British Library Newspapers

 The Nineteenth Century Newspapers database includes three northern titles: The Newcastle Courant, The Northern Liberator and the Northern Echo.
 It includes a range of regional and national titles too, such as The Illustrated Police News.

 Search through the complete digital edition of The Times from 1785 up until 2009 .
 You can retrieve either a specific article or a complete page.
 The entire newspaper is captured with all articles, advertisements, illustrations and photos.

 Our Photographic Collections